 - Position involves potential exposure to communicable diseases including the common cold, flu, and tuberculosis.

 - Position requires the ability to work irregular hours, including evenings, overnight, and weekends.

 - Overnight shifts are awake shifts.
 Support counselor must be awake and alert and able to intake children or attend to any child needs throughout entire shift.

 Position Details and Compensation:

-This is a relief position reporting to the STAT Support Counselor Supervisor.
-Salary is $15.00 to $17.00 per hour.
+This is a relief position reporting to the Assessment Center Site Manager.
+Hourly pay is $17.85 per hour, additional 4% differential for Spanish language fluency.
 Health benefits are not included for relief positions.
 This position is located at the Assessment Center in Hayward, CA.

 To Apply: If interested, please use the online submission form found at http://www.westcoastcc.org/work-here/ to submit your cover letter and resume describing how you meet these qualifications.
 Please indicate in your cover letter what days of the week you would be available to work the 7am-4pm day shifts and/or weekend shifts.
 Please note that cover letters are an important part of our applicant review process.